Managing PostgreSQL cluster hosts

 request:grpcurl \ -format json \ -import-path ~/cloudapi/ \ -import-path ~/cloudapi/third_party/googleapis/ \ -proto ~/cloudapi/yandex/cloud/mdb/postgresql/v1/cluster_service.proto \ -rpc-header "Authorization: Bearer $IAM_TOKEN" \ -d '{ "cluster_id": "<cluster_ID>", "host_names": [ "<host_FQDN>" ] }' \ mdb.api.cloud.yandex.net:443 \ yandex.cloud.mdb.postgresql.v1.ClusterService.DeleteHostsWhere

-host_namesis an array of strings, each containing an FQDN of the host targeted for deletion.You can get the cluster ID from the folder’s cluster list.
+host_namesis an array of strings, each containing an FQDN of the host targeted for deletion.You can get the cluster ID with the list of clusters in the folder.

 -